Nathanielbf38/Nathanielbf38/README.md

 - 👋 Hi, I’m @Nathanielbf38
 - 👀 I’m interested in wed & software development!
 - 🌱 I’m currently learning javascript & react
-- 💞️ I’m looking to collaborate on ...waitf for that in future!
+- 💞️ I’m looking to collaborate on ...let wait for that in future!
 - 📫 How to reach me ...here!

 <!---